Beekeeper permits

 Your responsibility

-It's essential to stay updated with current movement requirements before you move your bees and related items.
+It is your responsibility to stay up to date with current movement requirements before moving your bees and related items.
 The health of our bee populations relies on your responsible actions.

 Health certificates required